Sife-ops/dmenu_bw/README.md

     "editCmd": "xterm -e nano",
 }
 ```
+Notice that the default behavior is to copy the username to clipboard and
+password to primary at the same time.
+That is so you can paste both at the same
+time without having going back and forth to the password manager. <br>

-Hint: use sxhkd to paste your primary clipboard
+Hint: use sxhkd to paste your primary clipboard with `Super + v`
 ```
 mod4+v
     sleep 0.25 &&